Mictronics/readsb/README-json.md

 This file contains statistics about dump1090's operations.

 There are 5 top level keys: "latest", "last1min", "last5min", "last15min", "total".
+Each key has statistics for a different period, defined by the "start" and "end" subkeys:

+ * "total" covers the entire period from when dump1090 was started up to the current time
+ * "last1min" covers a recent 1-minute period.
+This may be up to 1 minute out of date (i.e. "end" may be up to 1 minute old).
+ * "last5min" covers a recent 5-minute period.
+As above, this may be up to 1 minute out of date.
+ * "last15min" covers a recent 15-minute period.
+As above, this may be up to 1 minute out of date.
+ * "latest" covers the time between the end of the "last1min" period and the current time.

+Internally, live stats are collected into "latest".
+Once a minute, "latest" is copied to "last1min" and "latest" is reset.
+Then "last5min" and "last15min" are recalculated from a history of the last 5 or 15 1-minute periods.

-Each has the following subkeys:
+Each period has the following subkeys:

+ * start: the start time (in seconds-since-1-Jan-1970) of this statistics collection period.
+ * end: the end time (in seconds-since-1-Jan-1970) of this statistics collection period.
  * local: statistics about messages received from a local SDR dongle.
 Not present in --net-only mode.
 Has subkeys:
    * blocks_processed: number of sample blocks processed
    * blocks_dropped: number of sample blocks dropped before processing.
 A nonzero value means CPU overload.